MGantz22/BakeryAuth.Solution/README.md

 }
 ```

-5. Create the database using the migrations in the Recipe Box project.
+5. Create the database using the migrations in the Bakery Auth project.
 Open your shell (e.g., Terminal or GitBash) to the production directory "BakeAuth", and run `dotnet ef database update`.
     - To optionally create a migration, run the command `dotnet ef migrations add MigrationName` where `MigrationName` is your custom name for the migration in UpperCamelCase.
 To learn more about migrations, visit the LHTP lesson [Code First Development and Migrations](https://www.learnhowtoprogram.com/c-and-net-part-time/many-to-many-relationships/code-first-development-and-migrations).
 6. Within the production directory "BakeAuth", run `dotnet watch run` in the command line to start the project in development mode with a watcher.
 4. Open the browser to _https://localhost:5001_.
 If you cannot access localhost:5001 it is likely because you have not configured a .NET developer security certificate for HTTPS.
 To learn about this, review this lesson: [Redirecting to HTTPS and Issuing a Security Certificate](https://www.learnhowtoprogram.com/lessons/redirecting-to-https-and-issuing-a-security-certificate).